stanislavb/en.coven.nu/about/index.md

 ## Contents Warning

-This LARP will contain ingame elements of; horror, group pressure, bullying, violence and very likely some blood and gore.
+This LARP will contain in game elements of; horror, group pressure, bullying, violence and very likely some blood and gore.

 This LARP will not contain real alcohol, sex or drugs.